On this page

 This 13-hour half-life made once-daily dosing possible — a significant advance over the first GLP-1 drugs (like exenatide), which required twice-daily injections.
 But it was still far shorter than the 7-day half-life that Novo Nordisk would later achieve with semaglutide by switching to a C-18 fatty diacid.

 Liraglutide is sold under two brand names: Victoza (for type 2 diabetes, approved 2010) and Saxenda (for chronic weight management, approved 2014).
-It is also the only GLP-1 receptor agonist approved for adolescents aged 12 and older with obesity (December 2020).[8]
+Saxenda became the first GLP-1 receptor agonist approved for adolescents aged 12 and older with obesity in December 2020.[8]
+Wegovy (semaglutide) later received a comparable adolescent obesity expansion in 2022, so Saxenda is no longer the only GLP-1 option with an ages-12+ obesity indication.[10]

 The pioneer story matters.
 Liraglutide was the drug that generated the first cardiovascular outcomes data for the GLP-1 class (LEADER, 2016).
 It was the evidence from LEADER that convinced the medical community — and the FDA — that GLP-1 agonists weren't just glucose-lowering drugs, but cardiovascular medicines.
 Without liraglutide, semaglutide's path to approval would have looked very different.